 - Customizable: This granola recipe is versatile and easily customized to suit personal tastes.
 For example, nuts and seeds can be added for additional protein and healthy fats, and dates can be substituted for raisins.

-Ingredients and replacements
+Notes on ingredients and replacements

 How to get crispy granola without oil?